MiSTer-devel/C128_MiSTer/README.md

 - MMU fully implemented and tested using [VICE test progs](https://sourceforge.net/p/vice-emu/code/HEAD/tree/testprogs/c128/)
 - C128 specific keys
-- VDC standard modes (text & bitmap) implemented.
+- VDC standard modes (text & bitmap) implemented
-- Z80 implemented.
-Simple uses work, but CP/M does not yet boot.
-- Booting in C64, C128 or Z80 mode
+- Booting in C64, C128 or CP/M mode
 - Automatic detection of .CRT files: C64 cartridges boot in C64 mode, C128 cartridges boot in C128 mode.
 C128 .CRT files must contain a [C128 CARTRIDGE](https://vice-emu.sourceforge.io/vice_17.html#SEC392) header to be detected.
 - Loading of .PRG files to the correct memory location in C128 mode.

 ### C128 features not (yet/fully) implemented

 - VDC scrolling, interlace, 40 column mode, non-standard modes
-- CP/M mode
 - Internal function ROM
+- Fast serial IEC
+- MFM .d81 images for CP/M (currently only .d64 or non-MFM .d81 disk images will work)
-- 1571 drive and fast serial for disk I/O
+- 1571 drive/.d71 images

 ### Extras being worked on
-- 16mb RAM banked into banks 2 and 3 (mostly implemented)
+- * 16mb RAM banked into banks 2 and 3 (mostly implemented)
-- - MMU has been overhauled, will register as "version 2" with "256 RAM banks".
-Currently wraps at 256k, will work once I figure out why.
+- - MMU has been overhauled, will register as "version 2" with "up to 256 RAM banks".
+- - Currently wraps at 8mb, (128 RAM banks) some of the core seems to be at page 147 and above and accessing it crashes the machine.
+- - - Probably stuff in SDRAM needs to be reorganized.
 - - Think, VIC page flipping with hundreds of pages available.
+- - Implementation:
-- - Implementation: Check for 16mb MMU ($d50b = $82)
+- - - Check for 16mb MMU ($d50b = $x2)
+- - - Check how many pages have been provided ($x2) where x = 2^x pages available.
-- - Select one of 256 RAM banks (even 0 and 1) by placing a byte in $d50c for bank 2 and $d50d in bank 3.
+- - Select one of available RAM banks (even 0 and 1) by placing a byte in $d50c for bank 2 and $d50d in bank 3.
+- - See the "C128MMUv2.txt" for more details.
-- 85816 CPU (65816 with 6510/8502 glue) (partial implementation, issues)
+- + 85816 CPU (65816 with 6510/8502 glue) (partial implementation, issues)
 - - CPU MUX between t65 and SNES 65816 core built.
 It can even kind of boot (but BASIC freaks out and there are timing issues) yet Run/stop Restore still responsive.
 - - 16mb RAM that can be banked in on MMUv2 will be directly accessible to the 65816.
 - - CPU_6510 now makes assumptions that there is 16mb of RAM and it can only see 64k of it.
 - - I/O registers only visible at 000000-000001
+- - Note this may end up being the 85832 (32 bit 65xx compatible) so stay tuned.
 - VDC RAM exposed to CPU (soon)
+- - This will allow people to draw directly to the VDC RAM.
 - - I don't know where it is currently mapped.
 If Eric puts it somewhere in 040000-FEFFFF, then it will be able to be banked into bank 2 or 3 :)
-- - This will allow people to draw directly to the VDC RAM.
+- - I will recommend its position be at $F00000 (banks 240-254) because I have plans for big VDC enhancements.
+- - Page 255 should be reserved for the 85816.
 - VDC registers exposed at $D680 (soon)
 - - Accessing the entire VDC through 2 registers ($d600/$d601) was a mistake by Commodore.
 Lets fix that.
+- Enhanced VDC modes
+- - 256 color mode (CLUT)
+- - 640x400 progressive mode
+- - Maybe more ...
+- SD2IEC simulation
+- - Likely.
+I feel like we should have some kind of mass storage solution lol
+- Sound .. is pretty already covered with 2 SIDs, and OPL2, and a Digimax.
+- - If there is room, might expand to 4 SIDs
 - SuperCPU 128 registers (later)
 - - Not all will be implemented because not all make sense on MiSTer, but the SuperCPU will be faked enough to allow applications targetting it to run.
 - 20mhz mode? (maybe)
 - - I hope.
+Theres some barriers.
+Depends on how fast a base clock we can have...
-- Backporting 85816 to C64
+- Backporting 85816/85832 to C64
 - - When it is stable, definitely.
+- - Backporting these other features, probably not, because the C128 *does* have a C64 mode.
+And the C64 mode has access to much of this...
+- MMU exposed in C64 mode
+- - Is there a point?
+- Z80 SMP (Way later)
+- - Is it possible?
+Writing point here to explore it...
 + = In progress

-### Other TODOs and known issues

-- Automatic detection of C64/C128 .PRG files to boot in the appropriate mode.
-- Second SID address D500 does not work.
-It can't work in C128 mode because the MMU is in that location, but it could in C64 mode.
-- Re-enable 3x and 4x turbo modes for both 8502 and Z80?
-- Figure out why CP/M does not work correctly.
-Possibly due to incorrect Z80 memory map.
+* = Complete
 ## Usage

 ### Internal memory